-- (1) Each police force must have one or more deputy chief constables. - (2) The chief constable of a police force must consult the relevant police and crime commissioner before increasing the number of deputy chief constables which the force - (3) The chief constable of a police force must consult the relevant police and crime commissioner before appointing a person to be a deputy chief constable of the force. - (4) The chief constable of a police force may suspend from duty a deputy chief constable of that police force. - (5) The chief constable of a police force may call upon a deputy chief constable of that police force to resign or retire. - (6) A deputy chief constable must resign or retire if called upon to do so by the chief constable in accordance with subsection (5). - (7) Subsections (3) to (6) are subject to regulations under section 50 of the Police Act 1996. - (8) Subsections (4) to (6) are subject to Part 3 of Schedule 8 (suspension and removal of other senior police officers). - (9) In this section "police force" means the police force for a police area listed in Schedule 1 to the Police Act 1996 (police areas outside London).
+- (1) Each police force must have one or more deputy chief constables. - (2) The chief constable of a police force must consult the relevant police and crime commissioner before increasing the number of deputy chief constables which the force has. - (3) The chief constable of a police force must consult the relevant police and crime commissioner before appointing a person to be a deputy chief constable of the force. - (4) The chief constable of a police force may suspend from duty a deputy chief constable of that police force. - (5) The chief constable of a police force may call upon a deputy chief constable of that police force to resign or retire.